-Our next set of experiments shows that by dynamically adjusting the size of each partition, our algorithms balance the amount of work performed by each disk and thus effectively hide heterogeneity.
+Our next set of experiments show that by dynamically adjusting the size of each partition, our algorithms balance the amount of work performed by each disk and thus effectively hide heterogeneity.
 In doing so, we use the two classes of dynamic partitioning: eager partitioning and lazy partitioning.
 Lazy partitioning uses inverse lottery scheduling to pick victim partitions at replacement time.
 Both eager and lazy use LRU within their partitions.
 For simplicity, we refer to the first approach as Eager LRU and the second approach as Lazy LRU.
 In these experiments, we investigate Trace 2 and Trace 3 for a more realistic evaluation while continuing with well understood workload parameters.

 Figure 5 compares the performance of the Eager LRU and Lazy LRU storage-aware algorithms to LRU and LANDLORD.
-In the left-most graph of the figure, we examine the workload with a uniform number of requests across disks.
+In Figure 5a, we examine the work-load with a uniform number of requests across disks.
 With this setup, the throughput with LRU degrades dramatically as the performance of the one slow disk is aged; specifically, throughput drops from approximately 23 MB/s to only 6 MB/s.
-Eager LRU and Lazy LRU are able to maintain the throughput of the system as the slow disk is aged; specifically, the performance of these algorithms is similar to that of LRU when all of the disks are the same speed, but with a ten-year-old disk, they are able to mask the impact of the slow disk and keep throughput between 16 and 20 MB/s.
+Eager LRU and Lazy LRU are able to maintain the throughput of the system as the slow disk is aged; specifically, the performance of these algorithms are similar to that of LRU when all of the disks are the same speed, but with a ten-year-old disk, they are able to mask the impact of the slow disk and keep throughput between 18 and 20 MB/s.

-The right graph of Figure 5 shows the challenges of a non-uniform number of requests across disks.
+Figure 5b shows the challenges of a non-uniform number of requests across disks.
 Interestingly, even when all of the disks are identical, all of the cost-aware algorithms perform better than LRU.
-With this workload, the popular disks suffer from contention, and thus queueing delays make blocks from those disks more costly to fetch.
+With this workload, the popular disks suffer from contention, and thus queuing delays make blocks from those disks more costly to fetch.
 By monitoring replacement cost, the cost-aware algorithms devote more of the cache to the popular disks and thus better balance the load across all of the disks.
-As with the previous workload, the performance benefits of cost-aware caching improve as one of the disks is aged.
+As with the previous workload, the performance benefits of costaware caching improve as one of the disks is aged.
 For a 10-year old disk, Eager LRU and LRU differ by over a factor of three.
+However, Eager LRU has a performance anomaly in Figure 5b as the slow disk ages from 0 to 1.5 years old.
+Eager LRU over-allocates pages to the slow disk early in the trace, decreasing performance.

 Comparing the performance of Eager LRU, Lazy LRU, and LANDLORD, one sees that the performance of the three algorithms is similar, but not identical.
-The right graph most clearly shows the difference.
-Eager LRU is not as performance robust as Lazy LRU and LANDLORD.
+Figure 5a most clearly shows the difference.
+Eager LRU is not as performance robust as Lazy LRU and LAND-LORD.
 While Lazy LRU devotes the entire cache to the slow disk, Eager LRU continues to allocate a small amount of the cache to the fast disks.
 The immediate repartitioning of Eager LRU aggravates efforts to find a good partition size on Trace 3.